Skip to content

 def can_move_statement_before_barrier(instruction: Instruction, barriers: list[Instruction]) -> bool:

-Returns True if none of the qubits used by the instruction are part of any barrier, False otherwise.
+True if none of the qubits used by the instruction are part of the linked barriers, otherwise False.

 """